-Only 3 Ingredients to make this Espresso Double Shot
+Only 3 Ingredients to make Espresso Double Shot

 - Espresso - pretty obvious, right?
 Pull 2 shots for a Tall, 3 for a Grande, and 5 for a Venti.
 If you're looking for truly amazing espresso beans, I'd suggest finding a local roaster.
 My favorite here in Denver is Novo Coffee.
 Back in California, it's hard to beat Blue Bottle.
 Both offer online ordering.
 (See below for suggestions if you do not own an espresso machine.)

-- Simple Syrup – this is the one we use.
+- Simple Syrup - This is the one we use.
 But you can also make your own really easily!
-You’ll want 2 Tbsp for a Tall, 3 Tbsp for a Grande, and 4 Tbsp for a Venti.
+You'll want 2 tablespoons for a Tall, 3 tablespoons for a Grande, and 4 tablespoons for a Venti.

-- Cream or Milk of Choice – Adding heavy cream is what really sends this refreshing icy drink over the edge.
-But we’ve made it with almond milk (for Amy since she’s lactose intolerant) and it’s still SUPER delicious!
-You can add as much cream as you prefer, but for a true Starbucks experience, add on ounce for a tall, then add one tablespoon more for each size up.
+- Cream or Milk of Choice - Adding heavy cream is what really sends this refreshing icy drink over the edge.
+But we've made it with almond milk (for Amy since she's lactose intolerant) and it's still SUPER delicious!
+You can add as much cream as you prefer, but for a true Starbucks experience, add 2 tablespoons for a tall, 3 tablespoons for a grande and 4 tablespoons for a venti.

-First, PULL however many shots you want (we like LOTS).
+First, PULL espresso shots.
+Set aside.
 Fill a cocktail shaker to the brim with ice.
 We have one just like this copper one and we love it.
-If you don’t have a cocktail shaker, feel free to use any container with a tight fitting lid.
+If you don't have a cocktail shaker, feel free to use any container with a tight fitting lid.
 (Those little tupperware containers work like a charm!)

-ADD the correct amount of simple syrup for the size you want.
+ADD simple syrup.
 (See above for measurements or the recipe below.)

 Now it's time to SHAKE it like you mean it.
 Shake vigorously for about 30 seconds to get lots of that amazing foam.
 I like to use this moment to work out my morning frustrations—like, if I have to bend over one more time to pick up a lego my dog chewed up, I won't be able to get back up—kind of frustrations.
 Anyone else?

-After you’ve got lots of shaken creamy foam, strain out the ice and POUR your espresso into a tall glass.
-Oooh, we’re so close!
+After you've got lots of shaken creamy foam, strain out the ice and POUR espresso mixture into a tall glass.
+Oooh, we're so close!

-ADD however much cream or milk you’d like.
-Heavy cream is the ultimate treat, but the flavor is still really good with low-fat or a good milk alternative, like almond or coconut.
-Watch as the cream slowly makes beautiful streaks down through the espresso (it’s mesmerizing and part of the relaxation experience).
+ADD cream.
+Heavy cream is the ultimate treat, but the flavor is still really good with low-fat milk or a good milk alternative, like almond or coconut.
+Watch as the cream slowly makes beautiful streaks down through the espresso (it's mesmerizing and part of the relaxation experience).